snowsum/trumpblog/_posts/2022-09-02-chairman-russian-oil-producer-lukoil-dies-after-falling-hospital-window-source.md

 The sources confirmed reports by several Russian media that the 67-year-old had plunged to his death, but the circumstances surrounding his fall were unclear.

-Advertisement · Scroll to continue

 Russian state news agency TASS reported the death as a suicide, citing a law enforcement source.
 It quoted the source as saying Maganov had been admitted to hospital after suffering a heart attack, and was also taking anti-depressants.

 Reuters was unable to confirm those details.
 Three sources told Reuters that, based on their close acquaintance with Maganov, they did not believe he would have killed himself.

-Advertisement · Scroll to continue

 Another source close to the company said there was a belief inside Lukoil management that he had committed suicide, but the source had not seen evidence or documents to support that.